EricPascolo/CHECK/README.md

     - **out** to store output
     - **tmp** to place temporaney file

+6) The check_core["module"] object contains, if present, the method to call Module Environment into **CHECK**, after check if the object is not  `Null`, is callable in this way: `self.check_core["module"]('load','openmpi')`

- 6) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.
+7) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.

 ***